keypom/keypom-docs/docs/Tutorials/Advanced/daos/architecture.md

 ## Full Solution Architecture
 From above, here are the key features that need to be implemented.
 ### Keypom Solution
-On the Keypom side, an FC drop will be used to call the DAO bot.
+On the Keypom side, an FC drop will be used to call the middleman.
 This FC drop must:
 - Only call the DAO bot once, to prevent double registration or multiple people registering with the same key.
-- Send the claiming account's `accoundId` to the DAO bot when auto-registering them into the DAO.
+- Attach the wallet address for the account that will be onboarded to the middleman contract when auto-registering them into the DAO.

-To do all these things, a single use FC drop will be created where `accountIdField` will be used to auto-inject the claimer's `accountId` as an argument to the DAO bot.

 ### DAO Bot Solution
-The first aspect of the DAO bot is how it interfaces with the DAO.

-In order to be able to auto-register new members, it must be added as a DAO member in a role where its own vote can achieve a quorum.
-In this tutorial and for the sake of simplicity, this will mean its own role.
-Next, the DAO bot must make multiple cross contract calls to the DAO in succession: first to add the proposal, then to vote to approve the proposal.

-The next aspect of the DAO bot is how it interacts with Keypom.
-Firstly, it must accept `keypom_args` to inject the claiming account's `accountId` into the `addMemberToRole` proposal.
-Next, it must ensure all calls to it originate from Keypom.These in conjunction will ensure that only Keypom FC drops can interact with the DAO bot.
+The middleman contract that relays the add and act proposal functions can be referred to as the DAO bot.

+Recall that Keypom would need to be in its own special role.
+This was because Keypom was the `predecessor` for the call to the DAO contract.
+Now that the middleman is introduced, Keypom is no longer the predecessor.
+For this reason, the middleman must have the special role instead.

 ---

 ## Conclusion

+TODO: expand on this section (we talked about a middleman, single step registration, and seamless wallet creation etc.)

 In this section, you broke down the auto-registration process into tangible goals for both the FC drop and the newly created DAO bot.

 With these goals in mind, you can start to build out this solution!